Karl Adam (theologian)

 Karl Adam (22 October 1876 – 1 April 1966) was a German Catholic theologian, known for his work in the fields of ecclesiology and Christology.
 He spent most of his academic career at the University of Tübingen, where he published work influenced by Lebensphilosophie and German Romanticism including The Spirit of Catholicism (1924), which argued for an understanding of the church as a community and for a revitalisation of Christian faith.
 Following Adolf Hitler's rise to power in 1933, Adam sought a rapprochement between the Nazi regime and the German Catholic Church.
-In pursuit of this aim, he published work during the Nazi era that sought to reconcile aspects of Catholic and nationalist thought, defended Nazi anti-Jewish legislation and expressed anti-Semitic sentiments.
+In pursuit of this aim, he published work during the Nazi era that sought to reconcile aspects of Catholic and nationalist thought, defended Nazi anti-Jewish legislation and expressed antisemitic sentiments.
 His later work included The Christ of Faith (1954), a collection of lectures on Christology.

 Life and career

 Early life and education

 Karl Adam was born in Pursruck, near Regensburg in the Upper Palatinate, Bavaria, on 22 October 1876.
 He had a brother, August Adam, who would also become a priest and would later in life become a critic of the Nazi regime.
-Soon after being ordained a priest of the Diocese of Regensburg in 1900, he matriculated at the University of Munich, studying historical and systematic theology.
+Soon after being ordained a priest of the Diocese of Regensburg in 1900, he matriculated at the Ludwig-Maximilians-Universität München, studying historical and systematic theology.
 He worked on the Latin Fathers in Munich and received his doctorate in 1904, submitting a thesis on the ecclesiology of Tertullian, and received his habilitation in 1908, completing a Habilitationsschrift on the Eucharistic theology of Augustine.
 In this period Adam's thought was influenced by Ignaz von Dollinger, Albert Ehrhard and Joseph Schnitzer.